Blueprint library/dms

 Training integration that enforces itself

-Here's the deeper problem with document changes: SOP version 3.2 was approved, but forty-seven people are still trained on version 3.1.
+Here's the deeper problem with document changes: procedure version 3.2 was approved, but forty-seven people are still trained on version 3.1.
 Their training records say "current."
-The system doesn't know the SOP changed.
+The system doesn't know the procedure changed.
 Nobody invalidated their training.
 The operator uses the old procedure because nobody told them not to.

 In Seal, document approval and training are structurally connected.
-When SOP-042 updates from version 2 to version 3:
+When Procedure-042 updates from version 2 to version 3:

 1. Everyone trained on version 2 has their status changed to "expired"